comradequinn/qinject-dart/README.md

   // Do something with dependencies
 }
 ```
 Complex applications can be easier to test when `DI` is used to decouple dependencies.
 In `Qinject` this is due to the interface representing the mechanism of dependency resolution that is passed into each consuming class.
 In testing scenarios, this can be replaced with a different implementation of [Qinjector](#unit-testing-with-qinjector) created specifically for the test and scoped to it, and it alone.
-This prevents the config for one test leaking into an other and brittle dependencies forming around the ordering of test execution.
-These are subtle benefits, but on larger projects they often dividends.
+This prevents the configuration for one test leaking into an other and brittle dependencies forming around the ordering of test execution.
+These are subtle benefits, but on larger projects they often pay dividends.

 ## Unit Testing with Qinjector
 A `TestQinjector` instance can be used to register `Test Doubles` for dependencies to assist in Unit Testing.
 The `TestQinjector` instance can then be passed to dependency consumers instead of the default `Qinjector` instance returned from `Qinject.instance()`.